officialpankajsah/Swiggy-Analysis-Dashboard/README.md

 This study builds on existing literature by applying these principles to Swiggy's dataset, offering customized insights into its operational strengths and areas for improvement.
 By addressing factors such as delivery efficiency, customer satisfaction, and regional demand, the study aims to provide a comprehensive roadmap for optimizing Swiggy's services and strengthening its competitive position in the food delivery market.
 ________________________________________
 Research Methodology
-This study adopts a systematic approach to analyze Swiggy's dataset, emphasizing data collection, preparation, and the use of advanced analytical tools to extract actionable insights.
+This study adopts a systematic approach to analyzing Swiggy's dataset, emphasizing data collection, preparation, and the use of advanced analytical tools to extract actionable insights.
 Data Collection and Preparation
 The dataset includes comprehensive information on restaurants, cuisines, delivery times, customer ratings, and geographic locations.
 To ensure the accuracy and reliability of the analysis, a meticulous data preparation process was carried out.
 This involved:
 •	Handling Missing Values: Identified and addressed missing data points to maintain the dataset’s integrity.